 Delete individual messages

-You can delete Queue messages individually.
-To delete a message, follow the steps below.
+Queue messages can be deleted individually.
+To delete a message, follow these steps.

-- All Services > Application > Queue Service Click the menu.
-Go to the Service Home page of Queue Service.
+- Click the All Services > Application > Queue Service menu.
+1. Go to the Service Home page of the Queue Service.

 - On the Queue List page, click the resource to delete the Queue message.
-You will be taken to the Queue Details page.
+3. Queue Details page is opened.

 - Click the Message Management tab on the Queue Details page.

-- After selecting all messages to delete from the message list, click the More > Delete button at the top of the list.
+- After selecting all messages to delete in the message list, click the More > Delete button at the top of the list.

 - You can also delete individually by clicking the Delete button at the far right of the message you want to delete in the message list.

-You can delete all messages in the queue.
+You can delete all messages in the Queue by emptying the Queue.

-- If the same removal request is in progress, it will not be deleted.
-Please try removing the message again after a moment.
+- If the same request is already in progress, it will not be deleted. * In a moment, clear the queue again.

 To delete all messages, follow the steps below.

-- All Services > Application > Queue Service Click the menu.
-Navigate to the Service Home page of Queue Service.
+- Click the All Services > Application > Queue Service menu.
+1. Go to the Service Home page of Queue Service.

-- Click the Queue menu on the Service Home page.
-Go to the Queue List page.
+- On the Service Home page, click the Queue menu.
+2. Go to the Queue list page.

-- Queue List page, click the resource to remove the Queue message.
-Navigate to the Queue Details page.
+- On the Queue List page, click the resource to remove the Queue message.
+3. Go to the Queue Details page.

 - Click the Message Management tab on the Queue Details page.

-- Click the More > Remove Message button at the top of the message list.
+- Click the More > Clear Queue button at the top of the message list.

 - When the popup notifying message deletion opens, click the Confirm button.

-You can reduce operating costs by canceling the unused Queue Service.
+You can reduce operating costs by terminating the unused Queue Service.

-However, if you terminate the service, the currently operating service may be discontinued immediately, so you should proceed with the termination after fully considering the impact that may occur when the service is discontinued.
+However, if you terminate the service, the running service may be stopped immediately, so you should proceed with the termination only after fully considering the impact that may occur when the service is discontinued.

-To cancel the Queue Service, follow the steps below.
+To cancel the Queue Service, follow these steps.

-- All Services > Application > Queue Service Click the menu.
-Navigate to the Service Home page of Queue Service.
+- Click the All Services > Application > Queue Service menu.
+1. Go to the Service Home page of Queue Service.

-- Queue List page, after selecting the resource to cancel, click the Cancel Service button.
+- On the Queue list page, select the resource to cancel, then click the Cancel service button.

-- After moving to the Queue Details page of the resource to be terminated, you can also terminate individually by clicking the Terminate Service button.
+- After navigating to the Queue Details page of the resource to be terminated, you can also terminate it individually by clicking the Terminate Service button.

-- If a popup notifying service termination opens, click the Confirm button.
+- When the pop-up notifying service termination opens, click the Confirm button.

-Queue Service can be used by integrating with PrivateLink Service, allowing direct communication with Queue Service from the user’s VPC instead of internet communication, thereby enhancing security.
+The Queue Service can communicate directly by integrating with the PrivateLink Service without using internet communication.
+When integrated with PrivateLink Service, communication with the Queue Service occurs directly from the user’s VPC, enhancing security.

 Follow the steps below to integrate the Queue Service with the PrivateLink Service.